You are here

 The first signs of communication occur when an infant learns that a cry will bring food, comfort, and companionship.
 Newborns also begin to recognize important sounds in their environment, such as the voice of their mother or primary caretaker.
 As they grow, babies begin to sort out the speech sounds that compose the words of their language.
 By 6 months of age, most babies recognize the basic sounds of their native language.

 Children vary in their development of speech and language skills.
 However, they follow a natural progression or timetable for mastering the skills of language.
-A checklist of milestones for the normal development of speech and language skills in children from birth to 5 years of age is included on the following pages.
+A checklist of milestones for the normal development of speech and language skills in children from birth to 5 years of age is included below.
 These milestones help doctors and other health professionals determine if a child is on track or if he or she may need extra help.
 Sometimes a delay may be caused by hearing loss, while other times it may be due to a speech or language disorder.

 What is the difference between a speech disorder and a language disorder?